Erie high school

 150 + orientations were provided to new students starting school at Erie High

-3 Activity Fairs to showcase opportunties for students
+3 activity fairs to showcase opportunities for students

 Community school data dashboard

-This dashboard provides a comprehensive view of academic performance, attendance, and survey data for McKinley Elementary as a United Way Community School.
+This dashboard provides a comprehensive view of academic performance, attendance, and survey data for Erie High School as a United Way Community School.
 It contains seven interactive pages, each focusing on a distinct area of data.

-• Pages 5 through 7 include student, family, and staff survey results, also filterable by year.
+• Pages 5-7: include student, family, and staff survey results, also filterable by year.
 All visuals and filters are interactive, enabling users to click within charts to explore the data in greater depth.

 IMPACT STORIES